What does your baby really want this holiday? Here are our favorite presents that we know your baby will love!

 We also consider the DEX Sound Sleeper a nursery must-have from night one and we run it 24/7!
 But there are some very cool alternatives on the market too.
 This Aden & Anais one in particular is amazing because it is a sound machine, room temperature indicator, nightlight, clock and feeding diary, all-in-one.

 This is one of those nursery additions that will become very soothing to your baby starting when he’s around six months old.
 And he’ll love it for at least the next year and half too.
 This one’s a special “Goodnight Moon” version that we just adore.
 Definitely put it on your baby’s list — but remember that you can’t put it, or anything plush, in his crib until he’s twelve months old!
 So, put it on a table or nearby shelf until then.
+The Twilight Turtle is another classic star projector for baby.

 Related Posts: How to Become a Practical Parent, Nursery: Night One!, Crib Soothers, Nursery Organization Must-Haves, Crib Essentials, 15-Minute Rule, Sound Machine Magic, Baby Monitors, Baby Playtime Activities, Baby Places, Magical Bedtime Routine, Storytime